Last Updated on

 An example of a pumping schedule

 Honestly, my schedule was pump at work and breastfeed at home.
+Of course at night, you feed whenever your baby wakes up.
 But things changed, as my daughter grew older.

 The amount you pump varies based on your supply, how much your baby needs and other variables.
 When you go back to work, if you exclusively breastfed your baby, your breast milk production will be plenty.
 Your full breasts may even be painful, that is why you need to pump while away from your baby.